If you think we’re going to be talking about looking at a swinging watch and being completely unconscious, I’d like to forewarn you… not at all!

 What has to be said is that the hypnotherapist teachers, Richard Grandisson or Pascal Dilly, psychotherapist, rarely talk about learning, rather about reeducation of the audio camp.

-Indeed, from the age of 7, our ears become set, and block out any tonality they don’t recognize.
-Our ears thus refuse to take in French, Portuguese or Chinese sounds.
-The idea of learning a language under hypnosis is especially to make our ears used to listen to new tones once again.
-To stimulate them in order that they may distinguish new tones and frequencies they aren’t used to hearing.
+Indeed, from the age of 7, our ear se fige and closes titself to any tonality it doesn’t recognize.
+Our ear thus refuses to listen to French, Portuguese or Chinese.
+The idea of learning a language under hypnosis is especially to make our ear used to listen to new tones once again.
+To stimulate it in order that it may distinguish new tones and frequencies it isn’t used to hearing.

 Basically, hypnotherapists teach languages the same way parents teach their children their maternal language(s).
-During a hypnosis lesson, students take in the sounds, more than the words and their meaning they are trying so hard to understand.
-The most important thing is to hear.
-That’s why listening is the key to learning under hypnosis.
-It is only later, after the lecture, that students take a look at the grammar and expressions used in the foreign language being studied (when out of hypnosis).
+During a hypnosis lesson, students s’imprègne des sons… more than the wotds or their meaning they are trying so hard to understand.
+What’s more important is to hear.
+That’s why listening is key to learning under hypnosis.
+It is only later, after the lecture that students have a look at the grammar and expressions used in the foreign language being studied (out of hypnosis).

-To conclude, hypnosis is but a learning tool: it allows us to listen, relax and concentrate on a single thing, the teacher.
-It’s thus not the hypnosis itself that allows us to learn a language, but being attentive to the teacher.
-Doing so, we learn the sounds, the tones, and only then do we learn the words and the grammar.
+Pour résumer, hypnosis is but a learning tool: it allows us to listen, relax and concentrate on a single thing, the teacher.
+It’s thus not the hypnosis itself which allows us to learn a language, but being attentive to the teacher.
+Like this, we learn the sounds, the tones, and only then do we learn the words and the grammar.

 Does it really work?